 -

-Heart health awareness: Understand how lifestyle, stress, exercise and diet affect daily measurements.
+Heart health awareness: They help people understand how lifestyle, stress, exercise, and diet affect their BP.

 -